jansa249/omol_db_filtering/README.md

 > [!NOTE]
 > **Performance Note:** The __`filter_and_extract.py`__ script takes approximately **3 minutes per `.aselmdb` file**.
-> *To quickly test the pipeline or get a feel for the molecules, we recommend initially running the script with only a small subset (1-2 files) in the `train_4M/` folder.*
+> *To quickly test the pipeline or get a feel for the molecules, I recommend initially running the script with only a small subset (1-3 files) in the `train_4M/` folder.*

 This project uses Conda for dependency management to ensure reproducibility with RDKit and ASE.